aryanlaroia28/ComputerNetworksProject/README.md

 ### Database Setup

-1. **Run the LiteDB Server**
+1. **Run the MiniRedisDb Server**
    - Navigate to the `Database/app` directory:
      ```bash
-     cd LiteDB/Database/app
+     cd MiniRedisDb/Database/app
      ```
    - Start the server:
      ```bash
      go run server.go
      ```
-   - This starts the LiteDB server, which will handle requests from the rate limiter and chat app.
+   - This starts the MiniRedisDb server, which will handle requests from the rate limiter and chat app.

 2. **Install Redis CLI**
    - Follow the instructions on [Redis installation page](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) to install the Redis CLI for testing and managing rate limits.